dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes.md

 The fractional linear transformation given by $F(z) = {i - z \over i + z}$ maps $\DD\to \HH$ with inverse $G(w) = i {1-w \over 1 + w}$.
 :::

-Two functions agreeing on a set with a limit point are equal on a domain
+Two functions agreeing on a set with a limit point are equal on a domain:
 :::{.theorem title="Continuation Principle / Identity Theorem"}
 If $f$ is holomorphic on a bounded connected domain $\Omega$ and there exists a sequence $\theset{z_i}$ with a limit point in $\Omega$ such that $f(z_i) = 0$, then $f\equiv 0$ on $\Omega$.
 :::